Allergic Eye Disease

 - Tends to occur in younger age group and can improve as child gets older

 - Atopy refers to allergic tendency.
 Some common atopic conditions include “eczema” and “hayfever”

 - As the skin is present in close proximity to the eye, it can affect the eye

 - All drop preparations can lead to toxicity and allergy.
 Examples include Antibiotic / antiviral drops, preservatives in drops.

-- Itch ?
-This is the cardinal symptom.
-There are non allergic eye conditions that can lead to itch.
+- Itch – This is the cardinal symptom, but there are also some nonallergic eye conditions that can lead to itch

-(i) Avoid allergen ?
-Wear wrap around sunglasses particularly in spring/summer on days with a high pollen reading.
+- Avoid allergen – Wear wrap-around sunglasses particularly in Spring/Summer on days with a high pollen reading

-(ii) Lubricants ?
-Artificial Tears can dilute any allergen and help to wash them away.
+- Lubricants – Artificial Tears can dilute any allergen and help to wash it away

-These lubricate, reduce redness and itch.
-Unlike steroids, it does not cause glaucoma or cataract.
+- Lubricant/Vasoconstrictors/Antihistamine Drops, e.g. NAPHCON A and ALBALON A. These lubricate while reducing redness and itch.
+Unlike steroid medication, they do not cause glaucoma or cataract.
 They can be used for mild symptoms.